 Yes.
 While the process can be difficult, there are companies willing to give second chance opportunities for previous felons.

-Types of jobs that hire felons
+What types of jobs hire felons?

 Web developers, IT tech support and computer programmers are a few jobs that hire felons.